 Multiple-choice questions will make up no more than 50 percent of the students' assessment time.
-The use of multiple-choice questions will give NAEP its first opportunity to assess a wide range of content that will help to establish a baseline for a subject that has never been tested by NAEP at all three grade levels.
+The use of multiple-choice questions will give NAEP an opportunity to assess a wide range of content.
 By asking a number of questions that address a broad range of subject matter, NAEP will be able to measure and to report, with some assurance of precision, what students know (or do not know) over a wide spectrum of content.

-While there is some concern as to the ability to measure higherorder thinking skills using multiple-choice questions, many experienced assessment professionals believe that a series of good multiple-choice questions can measure knowledge of a subject at higher, as well as lower, cognitive levels.
+While there is some concern as to the ability to measure higher order thinking skills using multiple-choice questions, many experienced assessment professionals believe that a series of good multiple-choice questions can measure knowledge of a subject at higher, as well as lower, cognitive levels.

-The remaining 50 percent of the testing time will be made up of constructed response exercises: short written answer (words, phrases, or a sentence or two), extended-response written items (one or more paragraphs), production exercises (the creation of maps, graphs, charts, etc.), or a combination of response types.
+The remaining 50 percent of the testing time will be made up of constructed-response exercises: short written answer (words, phrases, or a sentence or two), extended-response written items (one or more paragraphs), production exercises (the creation of maps, graphs, charts, etc.), or a combination of response types.
 Up to 20 percent of the time devoted to constructed responses over all grades will include such production exercises.

-The assessment at the fourth grade will include few extended-response written items.
+The assessment at the fourth grade will include few extendedresponse written items.
 Younger students should not be required to write lengthy answers in order to demonstrate geographic competence-this could confound the measurement of knowledge of geography content.
 Both 8th- and 12th-grade students will be required to answer extended-response items and the proportion of these items will be greater for older students.